Past, Present & Future

 As the Central Barangaroo Developer, Aqualand have developed a concept plan which required changes to the approved Barangaroo Concept Plan.
-Infrastructure NSW is preparing a Response to Submissions Report.
+Public exhibition of the RTS has now closed.

 At the heart of Central Barangaroo is the Harbour Park.
 Measuring 1.85 hectares in size, it will be a place for everyone to gather on Sydney’s foreshore.

 The Cutaway is a Barangaroo events and cultural space carved from the sandstone underneath Barangaroo Reserve.
-Find out more about one of Sydney’s best open air event spaces.
+Find out more about one of Sydney’s unique event spaces.